tromp/cuckoo/README.md

 Anyone who'd like to see my claims tested is invited to donate to the Cuckoo Cycle Bounty Fund at

-<a href="https://blockchain.info/address/1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN">1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN</a> (wallet balance as of Dec 7, 2016: 12.76 BTC)
+<a href="https://blockchain.info/address/1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN">1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN</a> (wallet balance as of Mar 1, 2017: 12.36 BTC)

 I intend for the total bounty value to stay ahead of funding levels.
 Happy bounty hunting!